CloudLabs-MOC/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

     code .env
     ```

-2. Add the Cosmos DB endpoint and account key.
+2. Add the **Azure Cosmos DB account endpoint** and **account key** that were copied in the previous tasks to the application configuration.

     ```text
     DOCUMENT_ENDPOINT="YOUR_DOCUMENT_ENDPOINT"